eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 These clearly dismiss the notions of the automation magic wand that will replace all testing efforts or that testing is dead because there's automation.

 <h2>REST Services (check) Automation</h2>
-I have to put a plug in for this since I presented this topic.
-The open source tool I talked about is <a href="https://github.com/jayway/rest-assured">REST-assured</a>.
+I have to put a plug in for this since I presented <a href="http://starwest.techwell.com/sessions/starwest-2015/automate-rest-services-testing-restassured"> "Automate REST Services Testing with RestAssured"</a>.
+The open source tool I talked about was <a href="https://github.com/jayway/rest-assured">REST-assured</a>.
 I'll have more on this topic once I migrated all my blogs from eingong.blogspot.com.

 <ul>
 <li>Slides are available at <a href="http://www.slideshare.net/eingong/2015starwest-presentation-on-restassured">SlideShare</a></li>